Dirac semimetal phases in chiral carbon nanoscrolls: Tight-binding geometry

-The chiral vector $\vec{C}$ can be represented on the flattened graphene sheet.
-Upon rolling the sheet into a multi-round scroll, the two sites connected by the chiral vector will be aligned on top of each other.
-Based on this definition, Fig.~\ref{fig:unit_cells} illustrates the unit cells with different chiral vectors for one- and two-round scrolls, all of which exhibit translational symmetry along the $\hat{x}$-direction.
-Taking the two-round nanoscroll with $\vec{C}=(-3,6)$ in Fig.~\ref{fig:unit_cells} as an example, the displacement between sites 1 and 12 as well as 13 and 24, indicated by the red line, represents the chiral vector.
-Fig.~\ref{fig:scroll_axial_view} illustrates the corresponding rolled-up structure, where sites 1 and 12, as well as 13 and 24, lie above each other when the lattice is rolled up.
-In addition, all two-round nanoscrolls characterized by $\vec{C}=(n,6)$ exhibit the same cross-sectional geometry in Fig.~\ref{fig:scroll_axial_view}.
+One can also roll a single-layer graphene into a multi-round scroll.
+Based on the definition of the chiral vector $\vec{C}$, Fig.~\ref{fig:unit_cells} illustrates various unit cells for one- and two-round nanoscrolls of large radius within the multilayer representation.
+All configurations exhibit translational symmetry along the $\hat{x}$-direction, corresponding to the axial direction of the nanoscroll.
+Here we consider the two-round nanoscroll with $\vec{C}=(-3,6)$ in Fig.~\ref{fig:unit_cells} as an example.
+On the flattened multilayer representation, sites connected by $\vec{C}$ within the same layer (e.g., sites 1 and 12, as well as 13 and 24) are mapped onto vertically aligned positions in the rolled-up structure, as illustrated in Fig.~\ref{fig:scroll_axial_view}.
+We also note that all two-round nanoscrolls characterized by $\vec{C}=(n,6)$ share the same cross-sectional geometry shown in Fig.~\ref{fig:scroll_axial_view}.

 Since the hoppings only connect sites belonging to opposite sublattices (A and B), the system possesses sublattice symmetry, such that the tight-binding Hamiltonian takes a block-off-diagonal form:

 where $k$ is the dimensionless momentum along the axial direction and $\phi$ denotes the dimensionless magnetic flux threaded through the nanoscroll.